ShahriyarHussain/Boipoka-web/README.md

 # Boipoka-web

-The project has been destructured into 2 separate repositories.
+The project has been archived.
+Please refer to the following to links.

 [Frontend with ReactJs](https://github.com/ShahriyarHussain/boipoka-web-reactjs).

 [Backend with Djanog Python](https://github.com/ShahriyarHussain/boipoka-web-django).